 How Can I Stay?
 I don't want to not want to stay

 How Can I Stay?
-(I don’t want to not want to stay) aims to support creative people in the South West who face barriers due to a lack of cultural and public infrastructure, access needs, isolation and injustice.
-The programme (running June-October 2024) includes four in-person gathering events in:
+(I don’t want to not want to stay) aimed to support creative people in the South West who operate in rural contexts and face barriers due to a lack of cultural and public infrastructure, access needs, isolation and injustice.

 How Can I Stay?
 Programme